floss1138/dbDotCad/README.md

 mongodb is not installed from the Ubuntu repository as the purpose of this project is to experiment with mongodb & to use the latest release in a way that can be easily removed or replaced.
-Currently this is run a root - obviously not for production.
+Currently this is run as root - obviously not for production.

 ddcbuild will:

-1. Check if $user exists
-if true offer to abort (as the script should only be run once)
+1. Check if $user exists, if true offer to abort (as the script should only be run once)
-2. Update Ubuntu
+1. Update & upgrade Ubuntu
+1. Add useful commands not in the standard distribution such as 'tree'
+1. Create the $user and directories under /home/$user
-3. Add .dircolors and .vimrc to /root
+1. Add .dircolors and .vimrc to /root
-4. Add Perl Tidy, Perl Cirtic, cpanm, Regexp::Debugger, Excel::Wirter, Spreadsheet::XLSX, Spreadsheet::Read
+1. Add Perl Tidy, Perl Cirtic, App:cpanminus (cpanm), Regexp::Debugger (rxrx), Excel::Wirter, Spreadsheet::XLSX, Spreadsheet::Read
-5. Add samba
-6. Make a safety copy of the clean smb.conf
+1. Add 'samba' & create a safety copy of the clean smb.conf
-7. Set the smb passwd
+1. Set a smb and user passwd (these can be the same)
-8. Edit the smb.conf to allow follwing of symlinks and create a samba user
+1. Edit the smb.conf to allow follwing of symlinks and create a samba user & restart smbd
-9. Restart smbd
+2. Download, extract and install mongodb also creating the required /data/db directory
+3. Put the mongodb/bin into $PATH
+4. Start mongod with the config opton providing the http interface
+5. Make a test connection to localhost 27017
+6. Check smbstatus
+7. Create a start up script (as this installation of mongodb will not run at boot)